resloved/twitch-logger/README.md

 ##TO DO

-* Let channel readers sleep if channel offline
+* Let channel reader sleep if channel is offline
-* Let channel sleep if no user that follows that channel is in the chat
+* Let channel reader sleep if no user that follows that channel is in the chat

 ##To Note
 This repo was remade becuase the previous one contained sensitive information.